 Teaching your child cycle skills yourself

-Your child may pick up some skills from you through the osmosis of cycling together.
-Don’t depend on this.
+Your child may pick up some skills from you through copying you as you cycle together.
+Don’t depend on this, though.
 You will need to check.

 The best way to assess cycling ability is to shadow your child on a journey.
 This is like chaperoning except that you’re not giving instructions and you’re riding directly behind.
 You’re just there to observe, and to step in if necessary.

 You’re looking for a number of key skills.
-Bike control is probably a given by this point, but before setting out on the road do monitor things like the ability to ride one-handed and to ride without veering while looking behind.
+Bike control is probably a given by this point, but before setting out on the road do monitor things like the ability to ride one handed and to ride without veering to one side while looking behind.